-Last night my husband and I went to see The Maze Runner movie.
+Last night I went to see The Maze Runner movie.
 I'd read about thirty pages of the YA bestseller sitting in Barnes and Noble and really liked the writing, but had little concept of the plot.
 Both book and movie start with a boy who has no memory of his past life and no idea what's going on, leaving the equally-clueless audience to figure out the strange world with him.
 It's rare to leave us that ignorant (usually the first few minutes give you enough to guess time period and genre), but it worked really well.

 "The Maze Runner" is about a boy who wakes up in a janky elevator with no memory.
 Doors open and a bunch of other boys his age welcome him into their cement-walled agricultural community where everyone seems to get along peaceably as long as no one leaves the Glade.